 Kanye West fails to submit signatures to get on South Carolina’s presidential race ballot

-Last week West successfully got his name on the ballot as an Independent in Oklahoma, where only a $35,000 filing fee is required
+Last week West successfully got his name on the ballot as an independent in Oklahoma, where only a $35,000 filing fee is required

 Rapper Kanye West did not submit any of the 10,000 signatures he needed by noon Monday to get on the ballot in South Carolina for the presidential election, according to a state election official, despite holding a rally in the state one day before.

-Last week, West successfully got his name on the ballot as an Independent in Oklahoma, where only a $35,000 filing fee is required.
+Last week, West successfully got his name on the ballot as an independent in Oklahoma, where only a $35,000 filing fee is required.

 On Saturday, he tweeted a number of locations where supporters could sign the petition to have his name on the ballot.